bieriluk/cma_project_proposal_group13/Readme.md

 ## Research Questions
 1. Can Transport Mode Detection for the pooled POSMO tracking data be improved using (a) the stepwise procedure described in Sadeghian et al (2022), (b) public transport timetables and (c) elevation models
-2. Is there a increase in the use of public transport and/or cars vs. bikes and walking on rainy days
+2. What is the impact of weather data on Transport Mode Choices?

 ## Results / products
 <!-- What do you expect, anticipate? -->